 Learn more about these women and their businesses.

 Kelsey Barnard Clark – Owner/Chef of KBC in Dothan

 Kelsey Barnard Clark isn’t just one of the best chefs in Dothan—she’s up there with Alabama’s best.
-And she proved it just last year after winning Season 16 of “Top Chef”.
+And she proved it in 2019 after winning Season 16 of “Top Chef”.
 Nowadays, she’s diverted her focus back to KBC, her restaurant and catering service that keeps the Wiregrass region happy with amazing dishes and a beautiful event space.